nutthead/keegees/README.md

 > **Query and manage GNOME keybindings from the CLI with style**

-keegees is a comprehensive command-line tool for managing GNOME desktop keybindings with elegance and precision.
+keegees is a comprehensive command-line tool for managing GNOME desktop keybindings with _"style"_.

-Featuring schema-based organization, safety mechanisms, and a beautiful terminal interface with animations and 24-bit color support.
+Featuring schema-based organization, safety mechanisms, and a beautiful terminal interface with subtle animations and 24-bit color support.

+## ⚠️ WARNING

+Always use `--dry-run` before making destructive/mutating changes to your system keybindings, as keegees is in version 0.0.1 and may contain bugs.

 ## ✨ Overview

-keegees provides a unified interface for GNOME keybinding management.
-Whether you're working with dconf format files or live gsettings, keegees delivers a consistent, safe, and visually appealing experience with production-ready functionality.
+keegees provides a unified interface for GNOME keybinding management from the CLI.

+We have made keegees use features available in modern terminals to provide a visually appealing experience.

 ### 🎯 Key Features

-- **Schema-Based Architecture** - Uses official GNOME keybinding schemas for 100% reliable detection
+- **Schema-Based Architecture** - Uses official GNOME keybinding schemas for reliable detection of keybinding entries in gsettings/dconf.
+However, we only support management of official Gnome keybinding schemas and System Extensions.
-- **System Integration** - Works directly with live system settings via gsettings/dconf
+- **Query System Settings** - Use the `ls` subcommand to list all current active keybindings
-- **Complete Reset Functionality** - Implements GNOME Settings "Reset All..." behavior using gsettings reset-recursively
+- **Complete Reset Functionality** - Implements the "Reset All..." settings from GNOME Settings, using gsettings reset-recursively
 - **Safety First** - Dry-run mode, interactive confirmations, and comprehensive validation
 - **Beautiful Interface** - 24-bit color support, animations, and Unicode icons
-- **POSIX Compliant** - Works across different Unix-like systems using `bc` for arithmetic
+- **POSIX Compliant** - Uses `bc` (basic calculator) for arithmetic and avoids bash's surprising, unexpected behaviors, such as early termination due to result arithmetic---`(( ... ))`---expressions, and other bashisms.
 - **Professional CLI** - Comprehensive help system and intuitive command structure
 - **Schema Organization** - Hierarchical display with empty schema filtering
 - **Error Resilience** - Graceful handling of missing schemas and invalid configurations